Hello

 Annually

-Replace your filter
+Replace your filter and water

 Product Recommendations (Amazon Links)